OpenDDS/OpenDDS/docs/internal/docs.rst

   Do not include arguments if it has arguments in the directive.
   The possible formats are ``<sect_name>`` and ``<sect_name>@<disc_name>``.

-.. rst:directive:: .. cfg:key:: <name>=<values>
+.. rst:directive:: .. cfg:prop:: <name>=<values>

-  Use to document a configuration key that can contain :rst:dir:`cfg:val` and most other RST content.
+  Use to document a configuration property that can contain :rst:dir:`cfg:val` and most other RST content.
   Must be in a :rst:dir:`cfg:sec`.
   ``<values>`` describe what sort of text is accepted.
   It is just for display and has no restrictions on the contents, but should follow the following conventions to describe the accepted values: